 SEC.
-14. Subcontract of Personal Information. - A personal information controller may subcontract the processing of personal information: Provided, That the personal information controller shall be responsible for ensuring that proper safeguards are in place to ensure the confidentiality of the personal information processed, prevent its use for unauthorized purposes, and generally, comply with the requirements of this Act and other laws for processing of personal information.
-The personal information processor shall comply with all the requirements of this Act and other applicable laws.
+14. Subcontract of Personal Information. - A personal information controller may subcontract the processing of personal information: Provided, That the personal information controller shall be responsible for ensuring that proper safeguards are in place to ensure the confidentiality of the personal information processed, prevent its use for unauthorized purposes, and generally, comply with the requirements of this Act and other laws for processor shall comply with all the requirements of this Act and other applicable laws.